thutahw/tp/docs/DeveloperGuide.md

 ### **4.3 Appointment Management Features**
 (Contributed by Shi Hui Ling & Reuben Teng)

+Baymax allows the user to manage appointment information.
+A user can:

+1. Add a new appointment
+2. Delete an existing appointment
+3. Edit an appointment's details
+4. List all the appointments belonging to a patient
+5. List all appointments
+6. Find all appointments containing a keyword in their remark or tags
+7. Mark an appointment as missed
+8. Mark an appointment as done

+#### 4.3.1 Rationale

-Scheduling, viewing, and otherwise dealing with appointments is a key feature area for Baymax.
-The class `AppointmentManager` is the key to appointment management.
+Scheduling, editing, viewing, and otherwise dealing with appointments is a key feature area for Baymax.

+The class `AppointmentManager` is the "central" of appointment management.
 It maintains a `UniqueList` of all `Appointment`s in the app, and executes the logic of most appointment commands.
+The `AppointmentManager` class contains a summary of all the "back-end" logic of appointment commands on the app's `UniqueList` of `Appointment`s.
+This follows the SRP, as everything related to the execution of appointment commands can be found here.
+This also forces the customising of code to fit exactly the purposes needed for appointment commands, even if the methods simply call a `UniqueList` method that fulfills the exact purpose.

+#### 4.3.2.
+Current Implementation

+The `appointment` package in the Model component contains the necessary information related to a patient.
+The current implementation of the Patient Management Features allows the user to keep track of a list of patients in the appointment book.

 `AppointmentManager` contains the methods necessary to operate on the `UniqueList` of `Appointment`s.
 These include:
  1. Adding an appointment
  2. Editing an appointment
  3. Deleting an appointment
- 4. Finding a specific appointment by `Patient` and `DateTime`
+ 4. Finding a specific appointment by any `Predicate`, e.g. same `DateTime` and `Patient`
  5. Sorting the list of appointments

 These methods are used by the `AppointmentCommand` classes to execute their logic.